The Caricature Magazine or Hudibrastic Mirror: The bound volumes

 At the same time as selling new issues, Tegg sold individual issues and compilations of the back numbers of the magazine that could be bound up as a volume.
 The publication in parts included a title page and a tailpiece every fifty or so prints precisely for this purpose.
 Some of the endpieces include caricature portraits of Woodward and of Tegg and possibly some of the other contributors such as Rowlandson.

 Tegg used a system of numbering to index his large stock of caricature prints.
 These are typically etched into the top margin of the plate and are now commonly known as 'Tegg Numbers'.
-He changed this numbering system at least twice over time, renumbering some plates to the revised system, so that it is possible to find impressions of the same plate printed at different times with two or three different different numbers, and conversely, impressions of two different plates may be found with the same number.
+He changed this numbering system at least twice over time, renumbering some plates to the revised system, so that it is possible to find impressions of the same plate printed at different times with two or three different numbers, and conversely, impressions of two different plates may be found with the same number.
 Unlike some of Tegg's other compilations, such as The Wits Magazine and Attic Miscellany, there was no uniform edition of accumulated Caricature Magazine published once the publication in parts was completed and surviving examples of the volumes all appear to be ad hoc assemblies of a selection plates, with many minor differences between sets.